Durable01/MAASdroid/README.md

 ## Introduction
-AMAAS (Automated Mobile Accessibility Assessment System) is an innovative approach combining cognitive mapping with automated mobile application accessibility scoring.
+MAASdroid is an innovative approach combining cognitive mapping theory with automated mobile application accessibility scoring.
 This project, implemented in Python, facilitates accessibility evaluations and is runnable within PyCharm.

 ## Steps: